isblab/stop/tutorial/tutorial_replica.md

 COMMAND : IMP_PATH/setup_environment.sh mpirun -np 4 python -u new_script.py
 ```
 #### Other options
 This time, some of the other options have to be chosen carefully.
 The `max_np` parameter runs these many parallel StOP runs, but in our case, each of these runs contains 4 replicas (and hence needs 4 cores).
-We can either scale down this parameter based on this knowledge or set `n_per_command` to 4.
+We can either scale down this parameter based on this knowledge or set `n_per_command` to 4 (the latter being the preferred approach).
 Another important option to consider here is the `cleanup` option since the runs can generate a large amount of data and there is no safety mechanism to check if enough space is available.
 The complete options files is called `param_file_replica` in the folder.

 ### Running StOP
 Next step is to run StOP on our setup as previously described and wait for StOP to do its work!